top of page

 Final Thoughts

-If you are planning a diagnostic centre in India in 2026, the question is no longer "how big a lab can I build?" but "what is the fastest, most reliable way to bring testing to my patients?"
+If you're planning a diagnostic centre in India in 2026, the question is no longer "how big a lab can I build?" but "what's the fastest, most reliable way to bring testing to my patients?"

 And you don't have to figure it out alone.
-Through its SetupAI platform, Mobilab helps doctors, clinics, and healthcare startups set up their diagnostic lab from start to finish — turning a six-month scramble into a clear, guided plan.
-That includes a setup roadmap and cost estimate for your lab type and city, a state-wise licence tracker, equipment planning with vendor comparisons and break-even ROI, ready SOP templates for NABL readiness, and staffing guidance with salary benchmarks.
+Mobilab helps doctors, clinics, and healthcare startups go from licences to launch — with a setup roadmap and cost estimate for your lab type and city, a state-wise licence tracker, equipment planning, and staffing guidance.
 The aim is simple: a faster, fully compliant route to opening day, so your focus stays on patients while the setup is handled for you.

-Mobilab — Smarter Health For All.
-Planning to start your lab or add diagnostics to your clinic?
-Mobilab can take you from licences to launch — book a free demo and see the Lab-in-a-Suitcase run real tests before you commit.
+Mobilab — Smarter Health for All.
+Planning to start your centre or add diagnostics to your clinic?
+Book a free demo and see the platform run real tests before you commit.

 Comments